-Environmental sustainability and carbon footprint occupies an increasingly important position on the corporate agenda around the world.
+Environmental sustainability occupies an increasingly important position on the corporate agenda around the world.
 The major ingredients of environmental sustainability are elimination of waste and emissions, maximizing energy efficiency and productivity and minimizing practices that may adversely affect utilization of natural resources by coming generations.
 More and more companies are realizing the importance of environmental initiatives in business development and brand promotion.

-Decrease in energy and raw material usage combined with reduced emissions and waste generation can tackle a host environmental challenges facing the world.
+Decrease in energy and raw material usage combined with reduced emissions and waste generation can tackle a host of environmental challenges facing the world.
 Leading IT companies, like Microsoft, Adobe, Apple and Google, are investing in renewable sources of energy that can generate power directly on-site.
 Clean manufacturing practices and energy-efficient design of equipment are also hallmarks of environmental sustainability.
 Water conservation is one of the most important environmental issues of this century and growing number of companies are using it to educate and change consumer behavior.

 Let us take a close look at some of the major developments in the arena of environmental sustainability.

 Packaging is an important concern for consumers, particularly those who are interested in converting to eco-friendly buying behaviors.
 Packaging plays a great role in environmental sustainability by protecting products, preventing waste and enabling efficient business conduct.
 Reduction in the amount of packaging and use of eco-friendly packaging for use as food wrapping paper or protection of goods is an attractive opportunity to promote environmental sustainability.

 Sustainable packaging is a relatively new addition to the environmental considerations for CSR.
 Companies using environment-friendly packaging materials are reducing their carbon footprint, using more recycled materials and minimizing waste generation.
 Companies that highlight their environmental initiatives to consumers can increase sales as well as boost product reputation.